jrkre/219-programming-project-part3/README.md

 ## Installation
 > Install Linux or the windows subsystem.
 >
-> This project was developed on a linux machine, and currently the most reliable way to use it is on linux.
+> This project was developed on a linux machine running Manjaro, and currently the only way it has been tested is in linux.

 Steps: